Wonderland Greyhound Park: 1970s

-The original entity granted the license for greyhound racing was "The Revere Racing Association".
-The track passed into the individual ownership of Joseph Linsey.
-The Westwood Group, operator of several large successful Boston area restaurants headed by restaurateur Charles Sarkis and insurer James Kelley purchased the track in 1977 from Boston businessman Joe Linsey; new management along with the 1978 omnibus racing bill were economically beneficial as Wonderland's offerings began to expand.
+In 1977, Joseph Linsey acquired majority ownership in Wonderland.
+He quickly sold the track to The Westwood Group, operator of several large successful Boston area restaurants headed by restaurateur Charles Sarkis, and insurer James Kelley.
+New management along with the 1978 omnibus racing bill were economically beneficial as Wonderland's offerings began to expand.
 Under the leadership of the Westwood Group, the park made a total of four handles of over 1 million dollars; they occurred on August 29, 1981 ($1,004,826), May 5, 1983 ($1,004,740), August 11, 1984 ($1,086,554) and April 30, 1988 ($1,025,928).

 Wonderland for many years operated successfully running at the same time as Raynham and Taunton, as the geographical distance was such that traffic made travel from Southeastern Massachusetts to the north suburban of Boston generally unfeasible.
 In 1973 Seabrook Greyhound Park opened, and began competition with Wonderland.
 Seabrook offered the "Trifecta" a gimmick bet where a better chose the first three finishers in exact order, and a very popular "quinela" first two finishers in either order, with odds prominently displayed on a specialized tote board.
 Wonderland rapidly copied those betting formats in 1975 with great success.